-The OGA has reviewed all new accounting standards, amendments and interpretations of standards that are effective during the year ended 31 March 2019 to determine the impact on the company's financial statements.
+The OGA has reviewed all new accounting standards, amendments and interpretations of standards that are effective during the year ended 31 March 2020 to determine the impact on the company's financial statements.

 The following new standards, amendments and interpretations are effective for the first time in these financial statements.
-These have had no material effect on the company.
+These have had no material effect on the company with the exception of IFRS 16.